Baseband-processor/Air-Legacy/README.md

 for now only few network drivers are implemented (i.e mac80211 and madwifing), more on future.

-Also tests are avaiable, but they won't cover the 240+ functions which Air::Lorcon2 offers.
+Also tests are avaiable, but they won't cover the 300+ functions which Air::Legacy offers.

 **DOCUMENTATION**